iris-wuu/GoBabbyApp/README.md

 3. develop application programs and implement User Interface

-In the src folder, there are:
+In this repo, there are:

 - Project_Requirements.pdf: a detailed description of this project, including what I thought, what I did and what I learnt.